-If there is insufficient liquidity, liquidity providers need to wait for traders to close their positions before withdrawing funds.
+If there is insufficient liquidity, liquidity providers must wait for traders to close their positions before withdrawing funds.

-There is no fee for liquidity providers to deposit funds to fund pools; the withdrawal fee to remove liquidity is 0.1%.
+There is no fee for liquidity providers to deposit funds to fund pools; the withdrawal fee is 0.1%.

 YFX V1 does not have a funding fee.
 It uses a maximum holding period of 30 days to ensure the system's stable operation.

 Both YFX V2 and V3 have a funding fee.
-For more information on the funding fee, click the link below.
+For more information on the funding fee, visit the subpage on fees.